mo3dev/Mischief/README.md

 Mischief
 ========

-A windows application (and service) that is used to plot mischief and plays pranks on a target's workstation.
+A standalone windows application that is used to plot mischief and play pranks on a target's workstation.

+Copyright &copy; 2013 Mohamed Ibrahim